2010 South American Rugby Championship "A"

-The 2010 South American Rugby Championship was the 32nd edition of the two tiered competition of the leading national Rugby Union teams in South America.
+The 2010 South American Rugby Championship was the 32nd edition of the two tiered competition of the leading national rugby union teams in South America.

-In the first phase ("Copa Atilio Rienzi") four teams play to qualify to the final pool, with Argentina (holder) admitted directly.
-The first two were qualified, keeping the results of their matches, also for second round.
+In the first phase ("Copa Atilio Rienzi"), four teams played to qualify to the final pool, with Argentina (holder) admitted directly.
+The first two were qualified, keeping the results of their matches, also for the second round.
 Uruguay won the pool and Chile was the runner-up.